Kriptomat

 What are the different types of cryptocurrency?
 We’re so glad you asked.
 Here is a quick overview of cryptocurrency types.

-Welcome to the Crypto Menagerie
+Welcome to the crypto menagerie

 Bitcoin was launched as a general-purpose currency for everyday purchases.
 The idea was that Bitcoin could replace government-issued fiat currencies around the world.